HaikuArchives/hey-shoot/README.md

 # hey-shoot
 ### A Haiku bash script for automating screenshots for Haiku's UserGuide

-Created by BachToTheFuture for the 2018 GCI task.
+Created by BachToTheFuture for the 2018 GCI.

 #### Usage
 Copy the `hey-shoot-template.sh`, and replace "template" with the name of the image